 DES has policies and procedures supporting activities around separated users/employees.
-The Department will continue towards improvement through manual and automated audits of separated users access account credentials.
-It will also continue to fine tune the process in place by which automated audits take place and user access credentials are disabled and deleted when the user is separated, no longer meets the role/responsibility or there is any non-use of the user's assigned applications for a designated period of time.
+The Department will continue towards improvement through manual and automated audits of separated users' access account credentials.
+It will also continue to remove access when the user is separated, no longer meets the role/responsibility, or there is any non-use of the user's assigned applications for a designated period of time.